Altinn/altinn-studio-docs/content/app/development/ux/images/_index.en.md

 ## Hosting images from apps

-If the image should be loaded from the app, you need to set up static hosting of files in the application (if you have an older app).
+If the image should be loaded from the app, you need to set up static hosting of files in the application.
+This is automatically set up for applications created after december 2021.
+For older applications, you should follow the steps below.
 This is configured in _App/Startup.cs_, in the _Configure_ method.
 This will host all files that is inside the `/app/wwwroot` folder.
 If this folder does not exist, it needs to be created.
 If you want to refer to the file `app/wwwroot/bilde_nb.png` it can be reached at the following relative url `/org/app-name/bilde_nb.png`